 It’s frustrating, but one of the most common reasons for payment delays is simple human error.
 A missing signature, an incorrect billing code, or incomplete patient information can be enough to send a claim back to the bottom of the pile.
 In fact, the government finds that most payment issues are due to missing paperwork, not fraud.
 In a busy home care agency, it’s easy for small details to get overlooked.
 Unfortunately, even a minor mistake can trigger a denial or a request for more information, forcing you to correct the error and resubmit the claim, starting the waiting game all over again.

-Compliance Checks and Federal Reviews
+How Compliance Checks and Reviews Slow Down Payments

 Medicaid is a massive program, and the government has a responsibility to make sure taxpayer money is spent correctly.
 The Centers for Medicare & Medicaid Services (CMS) uses payment deferrals as a federal oversight tool to review claims and ensure they meet all the requirements.
 Sometimes, your payments might be paused while the state or federal office conducts a routine review or audit.
 While these checks are necessary to prevent fraud, they can create unexpected cash flow gaps for your agency, even when you’ve done everything right.
 You’re essentially caught in a system-wide traffic jam that has nothing to do with your specific claims.

-Prior Authorization Problems
+The Prior Authorization Bottleneck

 Before you can provide certain services, you often need to get approval from Medicaid.
 This is called prior authorization, and it’s meant to confirm that the care is medically necessary.
 However, this process has become a major source of delays.
 Instead of a straightforward checkpoint, it can feel like a maze designed to slow things down.
 Payers can use it to question or deny care, creating a bottleneck that stops you from serving your patients and getting paid.
 With many adults on Medicaid reporting prior authorization issues, it’s a widespread problem that directly impacts your agency’s revenue.

-State Budget and Staffing Shortages
+How State Budget and Staffing Shortages Impact You

 Sometimes, the delay has nothing to do with your agency or your claims at all.
 State Medicaid offices often operate with tight budgets and limited staff.
 If a state is facing financial constraints or doesn’t have enough people to process the high volume of claims, everything slows down.
 This creates uniquely challenging reimbursement timelines that can drain your working capital while you wait.
 These external pressures are completely out of your control, yet they can have a massive impact on your ability to make payroll, pay bills, and continue providing essential care to your patients.